dimaros-bv/crm-solution-extractor/README.md

 # D365 Solution Extractor Build/Release step

+Contains the following tasks:
-A step to extract D365 solution and create a PR.
+- to extract D365 solution and create a PR.